 Start the simulation tool Silvaco Deckbuild (shortcut on the desktop).
 For the software license, the computer must be connected to the license server via LU Web-logon.

-Part 1: Long-channel MOSFET
+Part 1: An ordinary MOSFET

-Load ShortChannelMOSFET2016.in located in c:\SilvacoWork\Short-channel MOSFET\.
+Load ShortChannelMOSFET.in located in c:\SilvacoWork\Short-channelMOSFET\.
 Run the simulation by clicking the green arrow.

 In this simulation, we will study a MOSFET structure under a number of different bias conditions: